DPascalBernard/maven-alfresco-archetypes/branches/experimental/alfresco-lifecycle-aggregator/README.txt

 Build
 -----
-All the steps that follow are necessary because neither POMs nor mmt-maven-plugin are yet available on maven.alfresco.com; as soon as their implementation is consolidated, you will be able to skip this first part and just enjoy the second.
+All the steps that follow are necessary because neither POMs nor alfresco-maven-plugin are yet available on maven.alfresco.com; as soon as their implementation is consolidated, you will be able to skip this first part and just enjoy the second.
 ---
-#NOTE.
-First command needs to be run outside the project!
-mvn install:install-file -Dfile=alfresco-lifecycle-aggregator/plugins/mmt-maven-plugin/truezip.jar -DgroupId=de.schlichtherle.truezip -DartifactId=truezip -Dversion=5.1.2 -Dpackaging=jar
-cd alfresco-lifecycle-aggregator/plugins/mmt-maven-plugin && mvn install
-cd ../poms && mvn install
-cd .. && mvn install
+mvn clean install
 (with empty repository, Maven will download 365Mb)

 ---